coruscateor/corlib/README.md

 ### MovableText

-For conveniently moving owned and static strings around.
+For conveniently moving owned and static strings and string slices around.

 ### AsStr